beckyz0605/beckyz0605.github.io/_pages/about.md

   - /about.html
 ---

-I'm a second-year master student from the Computational and Applied Math Department at The University of Chicago.
-I have done my bachelor's degree at Washington University in St.Louis, with the major in computer science, economics, and applied mathematics.
+I'm a currently second-year master's student from the [Computational and Applied Math Department](https://voices.uchicago.edu/cammasters/about/) at [The University of Chicago](https://physicalsciences.uchicago.edu/).
+I have done my bachelor's degree at [Washington University in St.Louis](https://wustl.edu/), with the major in computer science, economics, and applied mathematics.

+My main research interests include Stochastic Optimization Methodology with its application in the Industry.
+I m also interest in Numerical Analysis with Matrix decomposition and the Algorithm design.

+Outside my academic life, I am a big fan of music！I love singing, playing piano and [erhu](https://en.wikipedia.org/wiki/Erhu).
+Find me in [the Histones](https://www.youtube.com/@thehistones6041)!

 A data-driven personal website
 ======